anindaghosh/cs-gy-6613-artificial-intelligence-project/README.md

 - Feature 2: Clean the extracted content using Regex and other best practices to remove Non-ASCII characters
 - Feature 3: Chunk the large documents into smaller, more manageable segments
 - Feature 4: Embed the chunks by transforming text into numerical vectors that capture its semantic meaning
-- Feature 5: Generated instruct datasets using
+- Feature 5: Generated instruct datasets using OpenAI APIs and push to HuggingFace

--  Feature 1 - Data Collection from MongoDB and Qdrant

--  Feature 2 - Custom Instruction Dataset

--  Feature 3 - Fine-Tuning of LLaMA Model using LoRA
+- Feature 6: Fine-Tuning of Llama Model using LoRA

--  Feature 4 - Training Pipeline with LoRA & Mixed Precision

--  Feature 5 - Hugging Face Integration
+- Feature 7: Model Deployment to Hugging Face and Ollama

--  Feature 6 - Model deployment using Open Web UI
+- Feature 8: Inference using Open WebUI

--  Feature 7 - Rag System

 ##  Technologies Used